 A great toy, the Thermoworks Therma Q Blue – A Father’s Day Recommendation

 Note: All links are affiliate links meaning I do make a small amount from your purchases to help support this blog.
 Your price is not affected by this commission.

 I did have an alternative motive in doing a whole chicken.
 I wanted to play with my new toy.
 My toy is the new ThermaQ Blue from the fine folks at Thermaworks.
 But is it a worthy suggestion for Father’s Day?

 Now if you frequent this blog, you know I’m attached at the hip to my Thermapen thermometer.
 It seems like all I do is yell about cook to a final temperature and not by time.
 I do it over and over and over.

 When Thermoworks offered me there new ThermaQ Blue, I jumped at it.
 The ThermaQ Blue is a multichannel remote thermometer.
-It is competition accurate and connects by Bluetooth.
-Another version will be available in a few weeks that is wifi instead of Bluetooth for better range.
+It is competition accurate and connects by Bluetooth, and a Wi-Fi version is available.

 While I received the ThermaQ free to evaluate, there was no suggestion of a review (although I’m sure they are ok with that).
-But I love a good toy and this is a real good one for Father’s Day, so I rushed a recipe for a test drive.
+But I love a good toy, and this is a really good one for Father’s Day, so I rushed a recipe for a test drive.
 My conclusion…. a great toy that any grilling father would love for years.